 Exhibits of the Alkedo and its life-size reconstruction.
 Barges and river ferries: the ship D and the ship I. A ship from Spain.

 How long did sea voyages last?
-What were the most frequent harbours and routes?
+Which were the most recurring harbors and routes?
 Check out our arrivals and departures board.

 Voyaging was definitely not very comfortable, for sailors but also for passengers.
-This section describes the various aspects of this hard life: clothes, luggages, storms, ship’s lighting, how the crew cooked and ate, cults and superstitions, and daily life on board.
+This section describes the various aspects of this hard life: clothes, luggage, storms, ship’s lighting, how the crew cooked and ate, cults and superstitions, and daily life on board.